danielesteban/node-arduino/README.md

 node-arduino
 ============

-Node module to interact with the Arduino
+A node module for interfacing with the Arduino

 **Installation:**